FOREX-Dollar hovers near 3-mth high vs yen; Aussie rises

 SINGAPORE, Oct 24 (Reuters) - The dollar hovered near a three-month high versus the yen on Wednesday, supported by hopes for more Bank of Japan monetary easing, while the Australian dollar rose as traders trimmed back bets for its central bank to cut interest rates next month.

-The U.S. dollar eased 0.1 percent from late U.S. trade on Tuesday to 79.81 yen, but still near the previous day’s high of 80.02 yen, its peak since early July.
+The U.S. dollar held steady from late U.S. trade on Tuesday at 79.82 yen, hovering near the previous day’s high of 80.02 yen, its peak since early July.

-The yen has retreated over the past few weeks on growing market expectations that the Bank of Japan will unveil further monetary stimulus at its policy meeting on Oct.
-30 in a bid to help the export-focused economy through a global slowdown.
+The yen has retreated over the past few weeks on growing market expectations that the Bank of Japan will unveil further monetary stimulus at its policy meeting next week in a bid to help the export-focused economy through a global slowdown.

-Although some traders have begun reducing their bullish bets on the dollar against the yen this week, others who missed out on the recent move seem to be looking for chances to buy, said a trader for a major Japanese bank in Singapore.

-“At the moment, bids are parked at the 79.50/60 (level) but am also seeing stops below the 79.50 level,” the trader said, referring to a mixture of dollar buying orders and stop-loss offers at levels around 79.50 yen.

-The Australian dollar rose 0.5 percent to $1.0313, having extended its gains after a survey of Chinese manufacturers reduced worries of a hard landing for the world’s second largest economy.
+The Australian dollar rose 0.5 percent to $1.0315, having extended its gains after a survey of Chinese manufacters reduced worries of a hard landing in China.

 “We may start to see a counter move toward putting risk back on, especially after the risk-off moves we saw the previous day,” said Satoshi Okagawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation in Singapore.